Raserber/accelerometer-application/README.md

 - a graph of acceleration(s) as a function of time
 - Be able to export these data in CSV, PNG or JPG formats
 - Be able to display speed as a function of time of the device

+Solutions :

+- I choose [Highcharts](https://www.highcharts.com/) to display graphs
+- This solution allows to export in their formats the graphs
+- Using recorded accelerations to make a primitive of them

 ## Contributing